-This is about hiking, photography, poetry, software development, and zen.
+This is about hiking, photography, software development, and zen.
 Please forgive the muddled prose.

-Every Wednesday at 6pm daylight savings time, our intrepid explorers, along with any guests who can tolerate their weird conversations, head to the hills to gain some altitude.
+Every Wednesday at 6pm, our intrepid explorers, along with any guests who can tolerate their weird conversations, head to the hills to gain some altitude.

 Here's some stuff about our Humpday rituals and traditions.